-Two such principles are:
+Two of those principles are:

-- You must spend less than you earn and efficiently invest what’s leftover
+- You must spend less than you earn and efficiently invest what’s left over.

 What Is Personal Capital?